 Analogue Evolution, Digital Revolution: Tipping Points in Technology

 Technological progress is non-linear.
-Sometimes, innovation is a smooth curve; hundreds of small, incremental improvements over the lifetime of a technology - until something comes along that changes the game; an idea, an innovation, that fundamentally challenges our assumptions around what technology can achieve.
-Within the last two decades, technology has profoundly and irreversibly changed the shape of human society; how we work, how we relax, how we communicate and collaborate.
-And, in almost every case, the key has been digitalisation; the ability to take another element of our reality and turn it into a stream of bits.
+Sometimes, innovation is a smooth curve; hundreds of small, incremental improvements over many years – until something comes along that changes the game; something that fundamentally challenges our assumptions around what technology can achieve.
+Within the last few decades, technology has profoundly and irreversibly changed the shape of human society; how we work, how we relax, how we communicate and collaborate.
+And, in almost every case, the key has been digitalisation: the ability to take transform part of our reality into a stream of bits.

 Other talks by Dylan Beattie